isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-do-squirrels-carry-ticks.markdown

 Some essential oils and are very
 [good repellents are against squirrels](https://pestpolicy.com/best-squirrel-repellent/) .
 Peppermint and garlic are very effective because of their pungent smell.
-- Using this around your house keeps off the squirrels.Â  Alternatively, you can also use hot pepper on the food given to squirrels.
+- Using this around your house keeps off the squirrels.
+Alternatively, you can also use hot pepper on the food given to squirrels.
 Pepper has a very irritating effect on the squirrels which chases them from around your house.
 ### **5. Predator Decoy and Scents **
 The primary predators for the squirrels are hawks, eagles, foxes, and coyotes.